apache/doris/docs/en/administrator-guide/materialized_view.md

 ### Delete materialized view

-If the user no longer needs the materialized view, you can delete the materialized view by 'DROP' commend:
+If the user no longer needs the materialized view, you can delete the materialized view by 'DROP' commen.

 The specific syntax can be viewed through the following command: